Author Site Reviewresults

 Incident Reports or Occurrence Reports shall be of a quality suitable for use as evidence in an investigation or legal proceeding.
 These completed documents are confidential and subject to regulatory provisions.

 In the event that an IR or Occurrence Report is required, each Paramedic must complete their own IR/Occurrence Report detailing their personal observations and actions taken at the scene.
-Such reports will be completed using the iMedic or mDOCS platforms.
+Such reports will be completed using the Prehos or mDOCS platforms.
 Special attention must be exercised to not include any personal health information of the patient(s) involved in the IR itself.

 An Incident Report shall be completed by the involved Paramedics whenever:

-1. A complaint is received relating to care provided or due to a negative interaction with a member of the public or allied agency;
+1. A complaint is received relating to care provided or due to a negative interaction with a member of the public or allied agency.

-3. An unusual response or service delay that may have negatively impacted the provision of patient care;
+3. An unusual response or service delay that may have negatively impacted the provision of patient care.

-4. A delay in accessing a patient that may have negatively impacted the provision of patient care;
+4. A delay in accessing a patient that may have negatively impacted the provision of patient care.

-5. An excessive amount of time on scene that may have negatively impacted the provision of patient care;
+5. An excessive amount of time on scene that may have negatively impacted the provision of patient care.

-6. Cases of suspicious or unexpected death that may be likely to result in a coroner and/or police investigation;
+6. Cases of suspicious or unexpected death that may be likely to result in a coroner and/or police investigation.

-7. Any circumstance that resulted in harm to a patient or any other person being transported in an ambulance, including equipment deficiencies;
+7. Any circumstance that resulted in harm to a patient or any other person being transported in an ambulance, including equipment deficiencies.

 8. Any circumstance which resulted in a risk to, or endangerment of the health or safety of, a patient, or any other person being transported in an ambulance.